 IRA Loan Rules – The Law

-Section 4975(c) prohibits specified transactions between (i) various plans including IRAs and (ii) “disqualified persons” (or “parties in interest” under the ERISA version of these rules), which in the case of an IRA includes the IRA owner.
-Subject to certain exemptions, pursuant to Internal Revenue Code Section 4975, a disqualified person cannot engage in transactions with the plan that, among other things, constitute direct or indirect:
+Section 4975(c) prohibits certain transactions between (i) various plans including IRAs and (ii) “disqualified persons”.
+A disqualified person is a “party of interest” under the ERISA version of these rules.
+In the case of an IRA, this includes the IRA owner.

 Peek v.
 Commissioner – The Court’s Opinion